kaboc/flutter_custom_text/README.md

 An example to show both strings and icons using [SpanDefinition][SpanDefinition].

 The builder parameter takes a function returning an [InlineSpan][InlineSpan].
-The function is provided with matched string and groups, so it is possible to compose an `InlineSpan` flexibly with them.
+The function is provided with the matching string and groups, so it is possible to compose an `InlineSpan` flexibly with them.

 ```dart